 - 1. Current Data

 - a.
 Parcels and Tax Assessor's Data

 - b.
 Current Housing Units

 - c.
 Total Assessed Value

 - d.
 Number of Registered Voters

-- 2. Data Calculated from Plan's Implementation
+- Data Calculated from Plan's Implementation

 - a.
 New Housing

 - b.
 New Commercial Space

 - c.
 New Employment

 - d.
 New Parks

 - e.
 Open Space Protected

 - f.
 New Impervious area

 - g.
 Future Assessed value

 - h.
 System Development Charges

-- 3. Estimated Costs to the City
+- Estimated Costs to the City

 - a.
 Cost of Sewer

 - b.
 Cost of Water

 - c.
 Cost of Storm Drainage

 - d.
 Cost of acquisition and development of Parks

+- e.
+Cost of Open Space Acquisition or Compensation (ESRA implementation)

 Because the modules are based in GIS, they can be linked with any other GIS system, including the tax assessors, Metro's RLIS database, the County Election office, aerial photos, and countless others.
-This helps ensure that the most updated information is easily accessible over time.
+This helps insure that the most updated information is easily accessible over time.